-Red Hat OpenShift Data Foundation 4.9 supports deployment on existing Red Hat OpenShift Container Platform (RHOCP) IBM Z clusters in connected or disconnected environments along with out-of-the-box support for proxy environments.
+Red Hat OpenShift Data Foundation supports deployment on existing Red Hat OpenShift Container Platform (RHOCP) IBM System Z clusters in connected or disconnected environments along with out-of-the-box support for proxy environments.

-Only internal OpenShift Data Foundation clusters are supported on IBM Z. See Planning your deployment and Preparing to deploy OpenShift Data Foundation for more information about deployment requirements.
+See Planning your deployment and Preparing to deploy OpenShift Data Foundation for more information about deployment requirements.